 The Labour Court deals with two distinct types of cases.
-In industrial relations disputes it operates as a tribunal which hears both sides to a dispute and issues a written recommendation setting out its opinion on how the particular dispute should be resolved.
+In industrial relations disputes it operates as a tribunal which hears both sides to a dispute and issues a written recommendation setting out its opinion on the merits of the dispute setting out how the particular dispute should be resolved.
 The parties to the dispute are expected to give serious consideration to the Court's recommendation.

 In employment rights cases, the Court hears appeals of Adjudication Officers' decisions under all of the various employment law statutes where an individual worker makes a complaint alleging a breach of their statutory employment rights by their employer.
 These cases concern the statutory entitlements of workers, therefore, the Labour Court issues written decisions which are legally binding and enforceable on the parties.
-Decisions can be referred to the High Court, either on the basis of an appeal on a point of law or for judicial review of the proceedings of the Court.
+Decisions can be referred to the High Court, either by way of an appeal on a point of law or by way of judicial review of the proceedings of the Court.

 The Court has the power to make rules for the regulations of its proceedings.
-Copy of the Rules are available at www.labourcourt.ie
+Copy of the Court's current Rules are available at www.labourcourt.ie